mui/material-ui/docs/data/joy/customization/dark-mode/dark-mode.md

 To set dark mode as the default for your app, add `defaultMode: 'dark'` to your `<CssVarsProvider>` wrapper component:

 :::warning
-Note that when you change the defaultMode to another value, you have to always clear the local storage.
+When you change the `defaultMode` to another value, you have to always clear the local storage to take effect.
 :::

 {{"demo": "DarkModeByDefault.js"}}